ALU-AIIP-18/App_Dev/README.md

 1. weather_API.py and weather_API_solar.py
 2. model_solar.py and model_wind.py
 3. predict_solar.py and predict_wind.py
-4. calc_power.py for scaling predicted solar power by solar maintenance schedule
+4. calc_power.py for scaling predicted solar power by solar maintenance schedule; solar_farm.csv was edited to reflect the 4 historical weather APIs and one date of the month to coincide with the predicted, to test this .py file.
+Attached edited file in repo.
 5. my_dash_code.py

 6. routes.py ties them all together; ran in command prompt and starts up the web app to display everything